 During the 1920s and 1930s, rumors about tiny Neshobe Island flew through the resort hotels along Vermont’s Lake Bomoseen.

-The summer vacationers heard that famous people lived on the dinky island and that there were a lot of crazy goings-on out there.
+The summer vacationers heard that famous people lived on the dinky island and that lots of crazy things went on out there.

 They were right, but they could not confirm the rumors for themselves.
 Neshobe Island was the private club of New York’s famous Algonquin Round Table and their even more famous guests.